ORWO: AGFA

-The Agfa Wolfen plant developed the first modern colour film, which incorporated colour couplers, Agfacolor Neu, in 1936, which simplified processing compared to its contemporary Kodak Kodachrome from 1935.
+The Agfa Wolfen plant developed Agfacolor Neu, the first modern colour film incorporating dye couplers, in 1936.
+It was simpler to process than its contemporary, Kodak Kodachrome from 1935.

 After World War II

 On 20 April 1945, following the defeat of Nazi Germany in World War II, the Wolfen plant was taken over by US forces, and important patents and other documents regarding the Agfacolor process were confiscated and handed over to Western competitors, such as Kodak and Ilford.
 As the plant was located in what was to become the Soviet zone of occupied Germany, the US forces then handed it over to the Soviet military administration, which dismantled large parts of the plant and moved it, with key German staff, to Svema in Shostka, Ukraine, where it formed the basis for the Soviet colour film industry.

-AGFA was split into two companies each with one of the two plants: Agfa AG, Leverkusen in West Germany, and VEB Film und Chemiefaserwerk Agfa Wolfen in East Germany.
-Agfa AG (Leverkusen), by then a subsidiary of Bayer was subsequently merged with Gevaert based in Mortsel, Belgium in 1964 to form Agfa-Gevaert.
+AGFA was split into two companies each with one of the two plants: Agfa AG, Leverkusen in West Germany, and VEB Film- und Chemiefaserwerk Agfa Wolfen in East Germany.
+Agfa AG (Leverkusen), by then a subsidiary of Bayer, subsequently merged with Gevaert (based in Mortsel, Belgium) in 1964 to form Agfa-Gevaert.

-ORWO (VEB Film und Chemiefaserwerk)
+ORWO (VEB Film- und Chemiefaserwerk Wolfen)

 On the last day of 1953, Agfa Wolfen was returned to the GDR by the USSR as one of the last reparations companies.
 At this time the company still shared the AGFA trademark with Agfa Leverkusen and both companies produced films under the AGFA brand with the same names, such as Isopan F. To distinguish them, the film edge markings were L IF for Agfa Leverkusen, and W IF for Agfa Wolfen.
 Trading of materials however continued between plants.